maroskukan/vmware-vra/README.md

 - `CAS_PASSWORD` for vRA on-prem or `CAS_API_TOKEN` for vRA Cloud

 In regards, to the `apiVersion`, the initial value is set to `2019-01-15`.
 Although it is not mandatory to include it with each request, it is highly recommended for future backward compatibility.

+## Python Recipes

+The repipes folder contains example code that leverages **requests** library to interact with vRealize Automation Cloud API.

+In general, it loads `CAS_ENDPOINT` and `CAS_API_TOKEN` OS environment variables and stores them as python variables used as input for Bearer token generation function.

+This function is then nested in other functions such as `get_cloud_accounts()` which retrieves and prints result using `prettytable` library.

 ## VMware Cloud Assembly IaaS API